 Welcome

 The SRF State Advocates Forum is a diverse, nationwide community of practice focused on increasing equity in implementation of SRF dollars.
 The Forum creates opportunities for advocates to learn, share lessons, and synergize across geographies and levels of government to pursue more equitable and climate-resilient infrastructure investments.
-Participants in the Forum include experts, state and national advocates, local leaders and residents motivated to address water infrastructure challenges – such as drinking water safety, affordability, lead service line replacement, and climate resilience – to advance procedural, distributive and restorative justice.
+Participants in the Forum include experts, state and national advocates, local leaders, and residents motivated to address water infrastructure challenges – such as drinking water safety, affordability, lead service line replacement, and climate resilience – to advance procedural, distributive and restorative justice.

-The Bipartisan Infrastructure Law (BIL) and the State Revolving Funds (SRFs)
+The Bipartisan Infrastructure Law (BIL) and the SRFs

 On November 15, 2021, lawmakers enacted the Infrastructure Investment and Jobs Act also known as the Bipartisan Infrastructure Law (BIL).
 BIL provides more than $50 billion in supplemental funding – that is, in addition to annual base funding – to the US EPA for water infrastructure investments through the Drinking Water State Revolving Fund (DWSRF) and the Clean Water State Revolving Fund (CWSRF).
+BIL, expiring in September 2026, was a major injection of federal funding to address the nation’s aging water infrastructure after decades of disinvestment, coupled with a focus on equitable distribution.
+The SRF Forum formed to help ensure these funds were directed to communities most in need.

 Breakdown of BIL Funding: